 Now, many of you might recognize the logic of what I have said and may agree with my conclusions, but you still feel the deep pain of this predicament.
 It reads so simple but your experience is not like this.
 Many of you still wrestle with the deep dread of falling in love with your best friend, the stomach-churning fear of loving someone more than he will love you, and the terror of being tossed to the curb and abandoned at the first sign of trouble and hardship.
 To these emotional responses, sure, having a theoretical framework explain your experience may be helpful, but it doesn’t feel like it’s enough.

-In the second post, I hope to answer some of these lingering fears.
+In my second and third posts, I hope to answer some of these lingering fears.
 After having firmly establishing the personhood ground rules to frame this conversation, I will dive deeper into relationships drawing upon the best in adult attachment literature to provide more practical solutions for gay Christians navigating this anxious terrain.